patternfly/patternfly/src/patternfly/layouts/Stack/docs/code.md

 ## Overview

-A stack layout is a layout that positions its items vertically.
-In a stack layout there is one primary item that will expand vertically to fill the container if needed.
+The stack layout is designed to position items vertically, with one item filling the available vertical space.

 ## Usage